shoieb-alam/mount-bengal/README.md

 # MOUNT BENGAL HOSPITAL

-This is a simple project based on the Healthcare related site[MOUNT BENGAL HOSPITAL](https://healthcare-site.web.app/).
+This is a simple project based on the Healthcare related site [MOUNT BENGAL HOSPITAL](https://healthcare-site.web.app/).

 ## KEY Points